 Feb.
 23 (Spring B)

 |None||Part-time||Yes||No||Specific application question.|

-* School Leader III certification is available to some Ed.D. students who meet specific criteria.
-Check with the Ed.D. program coordinator.
+* Superintendent/Assistant Superintendent and/or Certified Central Office Personnel is available to some Ed.D. students who meet specific criteria.
+Please check with the Ed.D. program coordinator.